-Report on the Standalone Financial Statements Opinion
+Report on the Audit of the Standalone Financial Statements Opinion

-We have audited the accompanying standalone financial statements of MOLD-TEKTECHNOLOGIES LIMITED (the Company) which comprise the Balance Sheet as at 31st March 2019 and theStatement of Profit and Loss the Cash Flow Statement for the yearthen ended and a summary of the significant accounting policies and otherexplanatory information.
+We have audited the standalone financial statements of Mold-Tek Technologies Limited("the Company") which comprise the Balance Sheet as at 31st March 2019 and theStatement of Profit and Loss (including Other Comprehensive Income) the Statement ofChanges in Equity and the Cash Flow Statement for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information.

 Management's Responsibility for the Standalone Financial Statements